in-the-keyhole/docker-tech-night/README.md

 # Keyhole Software Docker Tech Night

-Can't sleep at night because of the guilt and embarrassment of not having learned Docker yet?
+Can't sleep at night because you haven't learned Docker yet?
 Well, we're here for you.
 You CAN redeem yourself.
 We'll get through this together.

 ***